 What is Sjögren's syndrome?

-What are the forms of Sjögren's syndrome?
+There are two forms of Sjögren's syndrome:

-Who is affected by Sjögren's syndrome?
+Who might get Sjögren's syndrome?

 What causes Sjögren’s syndrome?

 Sjögren’s syndrome is an autoimmune disease, which means something triggers your immune system to attack healthy cells.
 This attack damages the tear system in your eyes and the salivary glands in your mouth.

 Exactly what causes this abnormal immune system response is not clear.
 These factors may play a role: